Mediterranean Diet Grocery and Shopping List

 Nuts and Seeds

 One of the quickest fixes for snacking is nuts and seeds.
+As important plant foods in the Mediterranean diet, they are fundamental building blocks of meals.
 A handful is enough to make your stomach feel full.
+Nuts and seeds are excellent sources of heart healthy fats, which support cardiovascular health.

 Nuts and seeds can be consumed daily.
 Research shows nut consumption is associated with a reduced risk of cardiovascular disease and longevity.